BPPV - Benign Paroxysmal Positional Vertigo

 For the ageotrophic variant, one starts on the affected side (again side of weaker nystagmus), and proceeds to 45 deg nose up (Step C) which is demonstrated in the image below (Appiani et al, 2005):

-Log-roll (Lempert) exercises may also work and can be performed at home.
+BBQ or Log-Roll (Lempert) exercises may also work and can be performed at home.
 This exercise essentially begins by laying down with head turned to side of the bad ear.
 From this side position, the patient than turns head in 90 degree steps rolling onto the back as the turns happen.
 Each turn is held for 30 seconds.
 The maneuver is completed when the patient has rolled 360 degrees before sitting up (Image from Neurology).
 A video demonstrating the Lempert can be watched here.

 Superior (or Anterior) Canal BPPV